niko-roether/niji/guide/src/custom-modules/lua-api-reference.md

 # Lua API Reference

-The niji API resides in the global `niji` namespace.
+niji's Lua API resides in the global `niji` namespace.
 There is no need to import it.
 The niji namespace contains several sub-namespaces and classes for different purposes, which are listed in this document.